webaverse/docs/docs/dev-guides/1-xrpackage-overview.md

 ## Browse published packages

-You can browse the list of published packages [here](https://xrpackage.org/browse.html).
+You can browse the list of published packages <a href="https://xrpackage.org/browse.html" target="_blank" rel="noopener noreferrer">here</a>.

 ## Install a published package